 H x (or h dx) V y (or v dy)

-An easy place to start is just drawing a plain old rectangle (the same type that could more easily be made with a
+An easy place to start is by drawing a shape.
+We will start with a rectangle (the same type that could be more easily be made with a

 <rect> element).
 It's composed of horizontal and vertical lines only:

 <svg width="100" height="100" xmlns="http://www.w3.org/2000/svg"> <path d="M10 10 H 90 V 90 H 10 L 10 10"/> <!-- Points --> <circle cx="10" cy="10" r="2" fill="red"/> <circle cx="90" cy="90" r="2" fill="red"/> <circle cx="90" cy="10" r="2" fill="red"/> <circle cx="10" cy="90" r="2" fill="red"/> </svg>

 We can shorten the above path declaration a little bit by using the "Close Path" command, called with

-Z. This command draws a straight line from the current position back to the first point that started the path.
-It is often placed at the end of a path node, although it's not necessary to close a path all the time.
-Apparently there is no difference between the uppercase and lowercase command.
+Z. This command draws a straight line from the current position back to the first point of the path.
+It is often placed at the end of a path node, although not always.
+There is no difference between the uppercase and lowercase command.